arodrigo23/Vehicle-Sales-Analysis/README.md

 *	Review and revise current incentives, discounts, and financing options to make domestic vehicles more attractive to potential buyers.
 *	Build customer brand loyalty for domestic vehicles through loyalty programs and after-sales services like roadside assistance, maintenance, and warranty coverage.
 *	Develop marketing strategies to focus on states that have higher foreign sales.

+---

+### Project Notes
+* Dataset for this project can be found [here]<https://www.kaggle.com/datasets/syedanwarafridi/vehicle-sales-data/data>.
+* SQL was used to clean and standardize the data, and add attributes such as manufacturer and region of manufacture.
+For more details, see 'vehicle-sales.sql' file in this repository.